CSCfi/csc-user-guide/docs/apps/gromacs.md

 -   If you run in parallel, make a scaling test for each system - don't use more cores than is efficient.
     Scaling depends on many aspects of your system and used algorithms, not just size.
--   Use a recent version - there has been significant speedup over the years (see table below)
+-   Use a recent version - there has been significant speedup over the years
 -   Minimize unnecessary disk I/O - never run batch jobs with -v (the verbose flag) for mdrun

 For a more complete description, consult the